richb-hanover/create-qstudio-macos-app/README.md

   may not appear in the Finder.
   **Get info...** usually forces the Finder to update it.

+4. _Note:_ The _CFBundleVersion.txt_ file gets incremented every time
+  the app gets rebuilt.
+This helps the Finder be sure to read the other meta-data to show the proper version string.
+  If others are jointly releasing the app, be sure to push the files to the main repo before someone else pulls it to ensure the CFBundleVersion always increments

 ## Testing

 The result has received minimal testing